 - Heal Other - The target monster gains

-Using this ability on a hostile monster may pacify it, earning you half the XP you'd gain for killing it.
+Using this ability on a hostile monster may pacify it, earning you the XP you'd gain for killing it.
 Every time you attempt this, the game compares your healing factor against the creature's max HP; if you beat this test, the creature is pacified and leaves via the nearest staircase up.
 Note that not all monsters can be pacified.
 You can attempt to pacify monsters even if they have full HP.

 Healing Factor = A random number between 0 and